ezzatron/mysql-ad-hoc/README.md

 ## Installation

 - Ensure the [required dependencies] are installed.
-- Download [mysqld-ad-hoc] and [mysql-ad-hoc], put them in the PATH, and make executable.
+- Download [mysqld-ad-hoc] and [mysql-ad-hoc], put them somewhere in the system path, and make them executable.

 ## Purpose